SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 ### Paned layout (SpPanedLayout)

 A paned layout is like a box layout, but restricted to two children, which are the "panes".
-It places children in a vertical or horizontal fashion and adds a splitter in between, that the user can drag to resize the panes. `positionOfSlider:` indicates the original position of the splitter.
+It places children in a vertical or horizontal fashion and adds a splitter in between, that the user can drag to resize the panes.
+The message `positionOfSlider:` indicates the original position of the splitter.
 It can be nil (then it defaults to 50\%), or it can be a percentage (e.g. 70 percent), a `Float` (e.g. 0.7), or a `Fraction` (e.g. 7/10).
+We prefer simplicity and use floats because there are cheap and simple.

 Let's look at this simple example: